MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md

 ## Solutions to Common Problems

-Many common Android SDK Emulator problems can be resolved by making configuring changes to your computer or by installing additional software.
+Many common Google Android Emulator problems can be resolved by making configuring changes to your computer or by installing additional software.
 The following sections describe these issues and provide solutions.